fifth-postulate/esche.rs/README.md

 ## Project Layout
 In the root directory of this project you will find:

-1. `book`.
-An mdbook power manual that will guide you through the workshop.
+1. `manuscript`.
+An mdbook powered manual that will guide you through the workshop.
 2. `starter`.
 Starter code for the workshop.
 3. `eschers`.
 The source code for the project.